504-454-2191

 The Hand Center of Louisiana continues a four-decade legacy of providing exceptional hand and upper extremity care for patients across the Gulf South.
 Our integrated healthcare facility includes our Rheumatology and Neurological Testing Center, which specializes in the evaluation and treatment of complex conditions in the broad field of Rheumatology.

-Contact us today to schedule your appointment.
-After using the appointment for below, our friendly staff will help book your initial consultation.
+If you’re considering rheumatoid arthritis surgery for your hands, contact us today to explore your options and develop a personalized treatment plan tailored to your needs.
+After using the appointment form below, our friendly staff will help book your initial consultation.

 REQUEST APPOINTMENT